The Top 3 Interval Sessions to Increase Your VO2max in Cycling

 Takeaways

-I think the greatest takeaway of these three VO2max sessions is that they’re all easily implementable into training plan.
+I think the greatest takeaway of these three VO2max sessions is that they’re all easily implementable into a training plan.
 You can perform them outside on the road, gravel, MTB bike, or inside on Zwift, suffering through Watopia.
-In my opinion, the intermittent or Bossi intervals particularly helpful because you can break them up into chunks. thereby, you can suffer from one surge to the other making it mentally easier.
+In my opinion, the intermittent or Bossi intervals are particularly helpful because you can break them up into chunks.
+Thereby, you can suffer from one surge to the other making it mentally easier.

 The point of interval training is using sessions that can be repeated forever or that you can get back to when you need them.
 One of my biggest values is sustainability.
 I’m not interested in anything that isn’t sustainable.
 If I can’t do it indefinitely, I’m not interested in it.
 The introduced sessions have helped me and my athletes improve their VO2max and 5-minute power without getting smoked.
 Just remember you want to include them 1-2 times weekly and make the rest of the sessions easy endurance rides.